Owners manualOwners manual

 - Plan & payments.
 This page is used to view your invoices for use of the booking system, as well as to change your payment details.

 - Content.
-Find, create and manage content such as aircraft and recent newsletters.
+Find, create and manage content such as aircraft, recent newsletters and restricted content.
 Creating content such as aircraft and newsletters is covered elsewhere in the manual.

 We suggest just using the system to make a practice booking to start with.
 You could then book the flight out, record the flight details and some training notes.
 Once you're happy the system will work well for you, please take some time to check the settings are correct.